orientechnologies/orientdb-docs/Java-Query-API.md

 ```
 There is an important difference between `getElement()` and `toElement()`:
 - getElement() returns a non-empty Optional<OElement> only if the OResult represents a persistent entity
-- toElement() acts the same as getElement() when the result of getElement() is not empty.
+- toElement() acts the same as getElement() (apart from the Optional) when the result of getElement() is not empty.
 In case it's not true,
 it returns a new (not yet persisted) OElement with the same properties as the OResult.